prashanth-sams/testrail-cucumber/README.md

 ### Features
 - [x] Update test results in the existing test run
 - [x] Create dynamic test run and update test results in it
 - [x] Update multi-testrail cases's status from a single automation scenario
+- [x] Delete/clean all the existing test runs in a project's suite before test run

 ## Installation
 Add this line to your application's Gemfile: